wjgancn/WashU/cse586/README.md

 ### Prob1-(b)

 Similar with solving eigenface.
 To express faces with just one the eigenvector obtained by PCA. $v_1$, $v_2$ and $v_3$ are three eigenvectors related with the three largest eigenvalues.
 To visualize it, to solve mean and standard derivation of all reconstructed faces and plot two faces, which are ”mean plus standard derivation” and ”mean minus standard derivation”.
-The ﬁgure is shown as follow.

 ![](./hw3/img/res_prob2.png)